 Here’s Why You Should Read Richard Carlin’s Book on Morris Levy

-Morris Levy was a complicated, mobbed up, pioneering nightclub boss, indie label head, music publisher, and record store chain owner who after about 40 years of ruling the mean streets of jazz, doo wop, and R&B in NYC got caught up in an FBI racketeering case and died before serving time in prison.
+Morris Levy was a complicated, mobbed up, pioneering nightclub boss, indie label head, music publisher, and record store chain owner who after about 40 years of ruling the mean streets of jazz, doo wop, Latin, and R&B in NYC got caught up in an FBI racketeering case and died before serving time in prison.

 Levy was a close associate of Henry Stone’s going all the way back to the days when both of them were kids serving time in nearby institutions for troubled youths.

 Richard Carlin’s new biography of Levy, Godfather of The Music Business, sheds light on the shadowy figure behind so many of the hits that boom through our musical consciousness even today.

 In its index, the book includes a research citation for the collaborative book between Jacob Katel and Henry Stone called The Stone Cold Truth on Payola In The Music Biz (available on Amazon).
 Carlin has written over twenty books on music, with subjects ranging from jazz, to folk, country, and even Scottish Dance.
 Here’s what he had to say about Bronx record men, focusing on the outrageous, and the link between Sam&Dave and Miami Bass.